-Taran Killam is currently in his fifth season on "Saturday Night Live."
+Taran Killam is entering his sixth season on "Saturday Night Live."

 Killam established his comedy career in Los Angeles as a main company member of the Groundlings, performing with numerous improv and sketch groups, and also appearing in the Groundlings' Sunday Company.
-Additionally, he appeared in the show "Three Companeros" at the Upright Citizens Brigade Theatre.
-Killam has appeared on episodes of "How I Met Your Mother," "Community" and "Scrubs" and voices the character of Frantic in the Hulu original animated series "The Awesomes," created by Seth Meyers.
+Additionally, he appeared in the show "Three Compañeros" at the Upright Citizens Brigade Theatre.
+Killam has appeared on episodes of "How I Met Your Mother," "Community" and "Scrubs" and voices the character of Frantic in the Hulu original animated series "The Awesomes."

-His feature-film work includes the Sandra Bullock-Melissa McCarthy hit comedy "The Heat," "Grown Ups 2" starring Adam Sandler and director Steve McQueen's Academy Award-winning film "12 Years a Slave," starring Chiwetel Ejiofor and Michael Fassbender.
-He can also be seen opposite Brooklyn Decker in the upcoming film "Casual Encounters."
-In 2013, Killam released "The Illegitimates," a comic book miniseries focused on a team of illegitimate children tasked with replacing their father, a James Bond-esque superspy.
+His feature-film work includes the Sandra Bullock-Melissa McCarthy hit comedy "The Heat," "Grown Ups 2," "Ted 2" and Academy Award-winning film "12 Years a Slave."
+He can also be seen in the upcoming film "Brother Nature."
+In 2013, Killam released "The Illegitimates," a comic book miniseries focused on a team of illegitimate children tasked with replacing their father, a James Bond-esque super-spy.

 A native of Big Bear, California, Killam attended Los Angeles County High School for the Arts (LACHSA) and went to UCLA for one year of musical theater training.